cu-clear/UVI/Documentation for UVI and VN.md

     mail_username = uvi.contact@gmail.com
     mail_password = VerbsAccount
     recipients = uvi.contact@gmail.com, martha.palmer@colorado.edu, brownsw@colorado.edu
+(Or inject username and password from configs.ini file.
+NEVER, NEVER commit or upload this file anywhere.)
 3. Now the website has been set on your own local machine.
 You can run the server with commands below:

        cd ./UVI/uvi_web